GalekDeprecated/netteSocials/README.md

 ###Fast local test
 after download, you can look to fast test render.
 You need to go (/tests/GalekTests/) of repository dir.

+After tests, you can remove tests dir ;)